strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 We build on `notes-app-plain` and introduce an authorization server to act as an intermediary between the client and resource server.
-This involves going through [six major steps](#tutorial).
-In each step, we incrementally improve on `notes-app-plain` and cover various [Strongloop API Gateway]() topics on the way.
+This involves going through [six major steps](#tutorial), incrementally improving on the previous tutorial while covering various [Strongloop API Gateway]() topics.
 Upon completion, we will transform `notes-app-plain` into `notes-app-gateway`.
 The final architecture will look like:

 ```